MadAppGang/MAGLogger/README.md

 ## Data format

-MAGBackendLogSender uses JSON format to send gathered data to server.
-The sructre of JSON to be sent to server looks like:
+MAGBackendLogSender sends gathered data to server in JSON format using HTTP POST requests.
+The structre of JSON to be sent to server looks like:

 ``` JSON
 {